Former Chief Diversity Officer, Vice President, Global Diversity & Inclusion for Merck; President of Deb Dagit Diversity, LLC

 Under Dagit’s leadership, Merck received recognition for its exemplary work in diversity and inclusion by organizations such as Diversity Inc, Working Mother, the Families and Work Institute, the U.S. Department of Defense, and the Human Rights Campaign.

 While at Merck, Dagit introduced the company’s signature Business Insight Roundtables, an innovative global strategy that builds on and enhances prior employee engagement efforts.

-Ms. Dagit joined Merck from Silicon Graphics, Inc. where she was the leader of Learning Communications and Diversity since 1993.
-Prior to Silicon Graphics, Ms. Dagit was the leader of Strategic Cultural Initiatives for Sun Microsystems, Inc. from 1991 to 1993.
-Previously, she founded and managed Bridge-to-Jobs, a job placement organization through which she helped to place 400 people with a broad range of disabilities into full-time employment.
+Dagit joined Merck from Silicon Graphics, Inc., where she led Learning Communications and Diversity since 1993.
+Prior to Silicon Graphics, Dagit was the leader of Strategic Cultural Initiatives for Sun Microsystems, Inc. Previously, she founded and managed Bridge-to-Jobs, a job placement organization through which she helped to place 400 people with a broad range of disabilities into full-time employment.

-Ms. Dagit earned a bachelor’s degree with honors in Psychology from Oregon State University, and conducted her master’s coursework in Clinical Psychology at San Jose State University.
-She was a founding member in 1991, and a past Chair of the Conference Board’s Workforce Council on Diversity.
-She served for seven years on the Board of the Gay Lesbian Straight Education Network (GLSEN), and was the co-chair in 2009-2011.
+Dagit earned a bachelor’s degree with honors in psychology from Oregon State University and conducted her master’s coursework in clinical psychology at San Jose State University.
+She was a founding member and a past chair of the Conference Board’s Workforce Council on Diversity.
+She served for seven years on the Board of the Gay Lesbian Straight Education Network (GLSEN) and was the co-chair from 2009-2011.
 She also has served on the Business Advisory Council for Catalyst and continues to serve on the Corporate Advisory Team for the Tanenbaum Center for Inter-religious Understanding.